 The employee responded by saying: “Thank you for the apology.
 I’m also sorry – I hadn’t realised how much my absence had affected you.”
 In this case, the apology triggered an apology from the other person and led to greater understanding on both sides.

 But it doesn’t always go so smoothly.
-On one occasion, an apology was offered but the response was “I do not accept your apology browse around these guys.”
+On one occasion, an apology was offered but the response was “I do not accept your apology.”

 Likewise, I remember a colleague apologising to a co-worker.
 I asked the co-worker if that was what she wanted and her response was “no”.
 These are good reminders that the word “sorry” on its own will not necessarily solve anything.
 There has to be something behind it.

 There are various elements that people look for in an apology.
 Very often people are looking for empathy or compassion.
 They want to feel that they have been heard and understood by the other person.
 Another element people seek is an acknowledgement of responsibility.

 They want to see the other person taking responsibility for what has happened.
 Thirdly, people want to know that it isn’t going to happen again – they want evidence that the other person will behave differently in the future.

 So, what advice would I give to people going into a difficult conversation, seeking or offering an apology?

 Firstly, don’t get too attached to the need for an apology.
 Sometimes people go into a conversation thinking they want the other person to make a public apology in front of the whole department.
 But, as the conversation unfolds, they realise that isn’t what they want.

 Dialogue can change things.
 It’s fine to have a goal, but be open to this goal changing as the conversation progresses and takes shape.